bigmlcom/sketchy/README.md

 similarity (default is 0.05).
 After that, you can either `insert` individual values or add collections `into` the MinHash.

-In the following example we break A Midsummer Night's Dream into two halves (`midsummer-part1` and `midsummer-part2`) and build a MinHash for each.
-We then compare the two parts together to see if they are more similar than a MinHash of Hamlet.
+In the following example we break *A Midsummer Night's Dream* into two halves (`midsummer-part1` and `midsummer-part2`) and build a MinHash for each.
+We then compare the two parts together to see if they are more similar than a MinHash of *Hamlet*.

-As we'd expect, the two halves of A Midsummer Night's Dream are more alike than Hamlet.
+As we'd expect, the two halves of *A Midsummer Night's Dream* are more alike than *Hamlet*.

 ```clojure
 test> (def hamlet-hash (min-hash/into (min-hash/create) hamlet-tokens))